AWhetter/pathseq/doc/source/user/format.rst

 in the sequence plus a definition of how those numbers are formatted in the resulting file names.

-A range MUST be present in the name of a path sequence.
+A range will always be present in the name of a path sequence.
 A range consists of the ranges specifier, and the padding.

 .. code-block:: text